rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 };
 {{< /highlight >}}

-Congratulations, you performed your first GraphQL query in a React application.
-The great part about it: There was nothing magical about it.
-It was a plain HTTP POST request with a query as payload.
+You performed your first GraphQL query in a React application, a plain HTTP POST request with a query as payload.
 You have used a configured axios client to perform request with a HTTP POST method.
-Afterward, you were able to store the result in React's local state in order to display it eventually.
+Afterward, you were able to store the result in React's local state to display it later.

 {{% sub_chapter_header "GraphQL Nested Objects in React" "react-graphql-nested-objects" %}}

-In this section, you are going to request a nested object of the organization.
+Next, we'll request a nested object for the organization.
 Since the application is going to show issues of a repository eventually, you should fetch a repository of an organization as next step.
-As you have learned, a query reaches into the GraphQL graph.
-That's why can nest the `repository` field in the `organization` when the schema defined the relationship between these two entities.
+Remember, a query reaches into the GraphQL graph, so we can nest the `repository` field in the `organization` when the schema defined the relationship between these two entities.

 {{< highlight javascript "hl_lines=1 6 7 8 9 19" >}}
 const GET_REPOSITORY_OF_ORGANIZATION = `